ciscoheat/superforms-web/src/routes/concepts/nested-data/+page.md

 ### dataType

-You probably know of the annoyance that everything becomes a `string` when we are posting forms.
-Nested data must be serialized, data must be coerced, etc...
-But this is finally over!
+The annoyance that everything becomes a `string` when we are posting forms is finally over.

 By simply setting `dataType` to `json`, you can store any data structure allowed by [devalue](https://github.com/Rich-Harris/devalue) in the form, and you don't have to worry about failed coercion, converting arrays to strings, etc!
 You don't even have to set names for the form fields anymore, since the `$form` store data is now posted, not the fields in the html.
 They are now merely placeholders for the data.

+## Requirements

-Of course, the requirement for this is that **JavaScript is enabled in the browser, and that the form have use:enhance applied**.
+The requirement for this however, is that **1.
+JavaScript is enabled in the browser**, and **2.
+The form has use:enhance applied**. `superForm` will try to detect nested objects, and if found, an error is thrown unless `dataType = 'json'`.

+## Nested errors and constraints

+When your schema contains arrays or objects, you can access them through the `$form` as an ordinary object.
+But how does it work with errors and constraints?

+`$errors` and `$constraints` actually mirrors the `$form` data, but with every field or "leaf" in the object replaced with `string[]` and `InputConstraints` respectively.

 ## Example